htdebeer/pandocomatic/documentation/why_pandocomatic.md

+## Why pandocomatic?

-I use [pandoc](http://pandoc.org/) a lot.
+I use pandoc a lot.
 I use it to write all my papers, notes, websites, reports, outlines, summaries, and books.
 Time and again I was invoking pandoc like:

 ~~~{.bash}
 pandoc --from markdown \